Skip to content

 articles: ArticlesClient

-In this example, we ArticlesClient mount the class on the articles APIClient path to, and UserClient we mount the class on the user path so that when we make the following call
+In this example, we mount the ArticlesClient class on the articles path of APIClient, and UserClient on the user path, so that when we make the following call

 >>> client = APIClient(base_url='http://127.0.0.1:8000/api')